Types Of Distance Learning

 - You will need more self-discipline to study on your own and to stick to your study schedule.

 - You may have fewer opportunities for interaction with other students.

 - You may have to wait longer for feedback from your instructors.

 Which types of distance learning are available at Oxbridge Academy?

 At Oxbridge Academy, we cater for different types of distance learning.

 - You can study most of our courses via correspondence.
 We make sure that you receive all of your study material via courier (or by post, if you live in an area that is not covered by the courier service).

 - There is also an online Student Portal, which allows you to download some of your course material, upload your assignments, and access your results.
 The Student Portal also makes it possible for you to access e-learning components of your course work.

-- You also have the option to study a range of courses online.
-Please view the course list to find out which courses are available online.
+- Please view the course list to find out which courses are available online.